Lupino/grapy/docs/index.rst

 Grapy Tutorial
 ===============

-In this tutorial, we'll assume that Crawl is already installed on your system.
+In this tutorial, we'll assume that Grapy is already installed on your system.
 If that's not the case, see :ref:`intro-install`.

 We are going to use `Open directory project (dmoz) <http://www.dmoz.org/>`_ as